valentynbez/valentynbez/README.md

+# Hi there 👋
-# Hi there, welcome to my GitHub!
-Feel free to explore.
+Welcome to my GitHub!

-I am a PhD Student @ Sunagawa Lab, ETH Zürich
+- PhD Student @ Sunagawa Lab, ETH Zürich
+- Doing research in human gut metagenomics and viromics. 🦠
 - MD with passion for data science & bioinformatics. 👨‍🏫
 - Open for cooperation. 🤝